scrollmapper/bible_databases_deuterocanonical/sources/en/book-of-jubilees/book-of-jubilees.md

 **[13:5]** And he removed from thence unto the mountain . . .
 Bethel on the west and Ai on the east, and pitched his tent there.

-**[13:6]** And he saw and behold, the land was very wide and good, and everything grew thereon -vines and figs and pomegranates, oaks and ilexes, and terebinths and oil trees, and cedars and cypresses and date trees, and all trees of the field, and there was water on the mountains.
+**[13:6]** And he saw and behold, the land was very wide and good, and everything grew thereon - vines and figs and pomegranates, oaks and ilexes, and terebinths and oil trees, and cedars and cypresses and date trees, and all trees of the field, and there was water on the mountains.

 **[13:7]** And he blessed the Lord who had led him out of Ur of the Chaldees, and had brought him to this land.

-**[13:8]** And it came to pass in the first year, in the seventh week, on the new moon of the first month, 1954 A.M.] that he built an altar on this mountain, and called on the name of the Lord: 'Thou, the eternal God, art my God.'
+**[13:8]** And it came to pass in the first year, in the seventh week, on the new moon of the first month, that he built an altar on this mountain, and called on the name of the Lord: 'Thou, the eternal God, art my God.'

 **[13:9]** And he offered on the altar a burnt sacrifice unto the Lord that He should be with him and not forsake him all the days of his life.